 Click on each bulleted item below for more information

-- Include all voices to update the strategic planThe Bicycle Coalition’s advocacy power is limited when we are seen as being solely focused on bicycling related issues.
+- Seek broader input to update the strategic planThe Bicycle Coalition’s advocacy power is limited when we are seen as being solely focused on bicycling related issues.
 Forming alliances is a powerful way to bring the larger message to the community and decision makers.
 Public transit riders, pedestrians, and bicycle riders have much in common – all are forms of transportation that promote sustainability as a highly effective antidote to societal ills including pollution, traffic congestion, and fossil fuel consumption.
 Sustainable transportation is especially important for the transit-dependent and low-income communities of color most at risk for injury on San Francisco’s streets.
 The case for sustainable transportation is the same as the case for a healthy public, economy, and future.
-Bicycle Coalition’s Strategic Planning process should make a concerted effort to include the voices of our allies and align our goals with there’s wherever possible.
+The Bicycle Coalition’s strategic planning process should make a concerted effort to include the voices of our allies and align our goals with theirs wherever possible.

 Build the SFBC’s Political Power by Expanding and Diversifying

 - Empower member advocates by cultivating and supporting member-led initiativesMember-led groups of volunteer advocates are dedicated and passionate, because the biking improvements they are working on usually affect them personally.
-Member-led groups are responsible for many of Bicycle Coalition’s victories.
+Member-led groups are responsible for many of the Bicycle Coalition’s victories, such as increased bicycle space onboard Caltrain and ending the bike ban onboard BART during commute periods.
 Member meetings in which members present ideas and get feedback from other members is a great way to kickstart member initiatives.
 We believe the Bicycle Coalition should encourage, support and guide members in effective advocacy that aligns with the coalition’s values.
 In the end, everyone will benefit.

 Improve Board Accountability and Transparency

 - Keep the Bike Coalition democratic with member rights intactSFBC grew as a member-based, grassroots organization.
-The SFBC should remain accountable to its members, who have ultimate control of the organization through their vote.
-We are strongly against changing the bylaws to remove member voting rights.Last year’s bylaw vote in which the board attempted to abolish member voting rights eroded trust in the SFBC.
-Therefore, the number of members required to vote (the quorum requirement) on eliminating member voting rights should be increased from its current 5% to a more reasonable 25%.
-This sends a clear message that member votes matter.
+The SFBC should remain accountable to its members, who should have ultimate control of the organization’s leadership through their vote.
+We are strongly against changing the bylaws to remove member voting rights.Last year’s temporary abolition of member voting rights left some members feeling like SFBC leadership did not value their input.
+To ensure that members’ voices are heard – and that a small fraction of members cannot disenfranchise the 10,000+ members – the number of members required to vote (the quorum requirement) on eliminating member voting rights should be increased from its current 5% to at least 25%.
+This sends a clear message that member voices matter.
 It will ensure that any vote to make such a significant change in the organization’s governance would involve a rigorous debate and substantial engagement with members.

 Ensure Fair Board Elections

-- End board endorsements of board candidatesThe fact that SFBC board endorses candidates discourages capable members from running for the board, which contributes to less member engagement in the board election process.
-While we appreciate the need for a well-rounded board, a better approach is to advertise what skill sets are needed to encourage members to come forward, instead of the board hand-picking their favorites and discouraging others.
-Diversity on the board is a benefit for the organization.
+- End board recommendations of board candidatesThe fact that the SFBC board recommends or endorses candidates limits diversity on the board.
+When candidates don’t get board recommendation/endorsement, they sometimes withdraw their candidacy, resulting in less diversity and lower member engagement in board elections.
+While we appreciate the need for a well-rounded board, a better approach is to advertise what skill sets are needed to encourage members to come forward and run for the board.

 - Implement term limits for board membersTerm limits could be implemented as three consecutive two-year terms, after which a one-year pause must be taken before being eligible to serve on the board again.
 The IRS favors term limits for nonprofits and 70% of nonprofits have term limits according to BoardSource Nonprofit Governance Index 2010.
 To keep an organization nimble and attentive to changing needs, it’s important to have new directors join the board by creating vacancies through term limits.
-Term limits prevent a concentration of power within a small group, especially dangerous when the directors are out of touch with the membership.
+Term limits prevent a concentration of power within a small group, which can lead to a disconnect between the board and membership as a whole.